deity-io/falcon-platform-docs/docs/platform/client/files.md

 ---

 ### build
 The build directory contains the built assets for your site.
-This should not be commited to your git repo.
+This should not be committed to your git repo.

 ### config
 The config directory contains Falcon Client config json files (`default.json`, `production.json` etc).
 In these files you'll be able to configure things like the port Falcon Client is running on.

 ### i18n
 This directory contains your sites translations.
-The stucture is `<language>/translations.json`. e.g. `en/translations.json` for english translations.
+The structure is `<language>/translations.json`. e.g. `en/translations.json` for english translations.

 ### index.js
 This is where everything starts.
 Other that exporting the app and client state nothing much happens here.

 ### moduleOverride.js
-From this file you can override components from within node pacakges.
+From this file you can override components from within node packages.
 This is create if you want to change a component from `@deity/falcon-ui-kit` for example.
 [Find out more about overriding](./overrides).

 ### node_modules
 This is where npm packages are installed to.